Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 One of the most significant portions of trade information is the Current Account.
 It is an overall goods and services sales and purchase, unilateral transfers and interest payments measuring instrument.
 Moreover, the Current Account includes the Trade Balance and the deficit of Current Account can be a factor of currency weakening.

-Importance: In case the deficit grows extremely the trade problems are considered to exist and the US are getting more dependent on capital investments.
+Importance: In case the deficit grows to the extreme, the trade problems are considered to exist and the US gets more dependent on capital investments.
 The risk profile of a dollar rises accordingly with the deficit increase.
 The dollar weakening is generally produced by a severe deficit.
-The currency causes serious warnings in case a deficit remains above 5,0% for a long period of time.
+The currency causes serious warnings in case a deficit remains above 5% for a long time.

 What it is: The US trade indicator including services, merchandise, some financial transactions.